 The Global Reporting Initiative (GRI) Sustainability Reporting Guidelines provide a globally recognized framework for companies to measure and communicate their environmental, economic, social and governance performance.
-We developed our report in accordance with the Core level of the GRI G4 guidelines.
-This is the sixth consecutive year that these reporting principles have informed our reporting process, and we assess our progress against these guidelines.
+We prepared our report in accordance with the GRI Standards: Core option.
+This is the seventh consecutive year that these reporting principles have informed our reporting process, and we assess our progress against these guidelines.

 Click here to access our complete GRI Content Index with links to our disclosures.

 This report also aligns with the United Nations Global Compact LEAD Program Advanced Criteria for reporting, the United Nations Guiding Principles Reporting Framework and the Sustainable Development Goals (SDGs).
 It meets the requirements of the United Nations Global Compact Communication on Progress.